Table of contents

 Cons

-• Limited advanced analytics tools: OhMD’s reporting and analytics features are not as extensive as some competitors.
+- Limited advanced analytics tools: OhMD’s reporting and analytics features are not as extensive as those of some competitors.
 Practices looking for deep data insights into patient engagement trends or communication performance may need to use additional tools.

 Pricing

 The free version provides basic chat features between your team and patients.
-Paid plans start at $250/month and allow for website chat and EHR integrations.
+Paid plans start at $300/month and allow for website chat and EHR integrations.

 The Bottom Line

 OhMD is a scalable messaging platform for patient engagement and staff communication with strong integration capabilities.
-If you need an all-in-one platform with database management or client portals, OhMD isn’t the best option.
+Teams that need internal clinical coordination and patient messaging in one system will find Spruce more helpful.

 #4.
 Spruce: Best for an All-In-One Communication Hub

-Spruce is a HIPAA-compliant communication platform designed to unify secure messaging, phone calls, fax, video, and telehealth in a single app and supports both mobile and desktop use.
+What it is: Spruce is a HIPAA-compliant communication platform designed to unify secure messaging, phone calls, fax, video, and telehealth in a single app.

 Features